 The brothers are very different, but still really cares about each other as a family.
 At first I didn’t like Carlos as much as I liked Alex, but he grew on me when he started to show his more vulnerable sides.
 Kiara was wonderful from the start; so nervous and unsure and still so strong and true to herself at the same time.
 I cannot wait to read the third book, Chain Reaction, that will be told from the youngest brother’s point of view!
 So looking forward to another romance rush and what I’m sure to be yet another addictive read by Simone Elkeles!

 Find out more about the books and the author here: Simone Elkeles

 So glad I finally got the time to read A Court Of Thornes and Roses by Sarah J Maas.
 It' a book that has been on my TBR list forever, and it really lived up to the hype!
-This is something of a Beauty and the Beast-story, but with added layers and intensity and characters with depth and flaws.
+It absolutely blew me away, and showed me all what a fantasy read can be!
+I love the world-building and that the story is something of a Beauty and the Beast-story, but with added layers and intensity and characters with depth and flaws.